 How is a Minimally Invasive OLIF Performed?

 A 10-millimeter diameter surgical port is introduced to allow access of Kambin’s triangle (see diagram above for red triangle) without the need to cut through the psoas muscle.
 Through Kambin’s triangle, the disc is removed and then packed with either the patient’s own bone graft, or a synthetic bone growth matrix.
 A cage or support structure is inserted prior to fixating the disk to the disk beneath it.
 Bi-directional fluoroscopy or real-time X-Rays aid the procedure.
-Our specialist Dr. Tayard is a surgeon instructor and specialises in percutaneous “keyhole” OLIF at all levels of the Lumbar Spine.
+Our specialist Dr. Tayard is a surgeon instructor and specialises in OLIF at all levels of the Lumbar Spine by minimally invasive approach (as opposed to open surgery).

 Other types of Lumbar Fusion